NJUPT-JunYin/MaSGAN/README.md

 •	PyTorch 0.4.0

 ## 4. Dataset
-The code is designed to work with the MIMII Dataset[1].
+The code is designed to work with the MIMII Dataset [1].
 The dataset contains normal and abnormal sound clips from five types of industrial equipment (Fan, Gearbox, Pump, Slider rail, and Valve).
 The abnormal sounds were collected by damaging the machines, and background noise was added to simulate realistic environments.

+[1] Kawaguchi Y, Imoto K, Koizumi Y, et al. Description and discussion on DCASE 2021 challenge task 2: Unsupervised anomalous sound detection for machine condition monitoring under domain shifted conditions[J], 2021.

 ## 5.Other  improvable modules
 The Vision Transformer that can be added to the model and the TSM module for processing spatial information are in the vit.py and TSM.py files respectively.

-[1]